masuday/Blupf90TutorialStandard/renum_basic.md

 ### Why RENUMF90? ###

 BLUPF90 accepts data and pedigree files containing only numerical expressions (integer or real values).
 A group label should be integer starting from 1.
 A raw data file usually contains characters (alphabets or symbols) for animals' ID or group code.
 The characters should be replaced with numerical values before the analysis with BLUPF90 programs.
 RENUMF90 performs such a job.
 We call this process as *renumbering*.

 ### Trivial instruction file ###

 RENUMF90 reads a parameter file, but it is totally different from the one used in BLUPF90.
 Don't confuse 2 kinds of parameter files.
 Here, to avoid the confusion, we will refer to the parameter file used in RENUMF90 as an *instruction file* in this tutorial.
 This name is unofficial but easier to differentiate two kinds of parameter files.

 To understand the behavior of RENUMF90, let's try a small example without pedigree.
-Here we use a raw data file and an instruction file.
+We use a raw data file and an instruction file.
 The raw data is a space-separated text file and contains 5 columns.

 ~~~~~{language=text caption="rawdata1.txt"}
  ID006  A  1  1.0  3.0